tapleader/tapleader-sdk-android/README.md

 ## Initializing the SDK

-If your app covering device with API 23 and above you should check permissions. after permissons granted initialize Weclick SDK:
+If your app covering device with API 23 and above you should check permissions. after permissions granted initialize Tapleader SDK:

 ```java